virajpatel777/virajpatel/README.md

 - 👋 Hi, I’m @virajpatel777
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently doing my Master's in Data Science
-- 💞️ I’m looking to collaborate with students who are intrested in Java.
+- 💞️ I’m looking to collaborate with students interested in Machine Learning.
 - 📫 How to reach me -- message via github

 <!---